A computational model of twisted elastic ribbons: Mass Spring Model

-The area dependence of the coefficient is inspired by Grinspun et al.~\cite{grinspun_discrete_2003} and adapted such that it reduces to the Seung and Nelson bending energy (Eq.~\eqref{eq:bend_eng}) when all triangles are equilateral.
+The area dependence of the coefficient is inspired by Grinspun et al.~\cite{grinspun_discrete_2003} and adapted such that it reduces to the Seung and Nelson bending energy (Eq.~\eqref{eq:bend_eng}) when all triangles are equilateral. \revb{Although this quantity is presented as a ratio of areas, it implicitly accounts for the shapes of the adjacent triangles through the quantity $\overline{A}$.
+Grinspun et al.~\cite{grinspun_discrete_2003} provide a full explanation of this shape consideration.}

 Although our mesh is 2D, the bending rigidity imparts an effective thickness to the sheet.
-The bending rigidity $B$ is related to the Young's modulus $Y$ by
+The bending rigidity $B$ is related to the Young's modulus $Y$ by~\cite{landaulifshitz}

 where $h$ is the thickness of the material and $\nu$ is Poisson's ratio.
-For triangular lattices $\nu$ cannot be independently tuned, so $\nu = 1/3$ always \cite{seung_defects_1988,lloyd_identification_2007}, and $Y = Y_{2D}/h$.
-Thus we can rearrange Eq.~\eqref{eq:bending_rigidity} and use the relationships in Eq.~\eqref{eq:moduli} to isolate the effective thickness:
+For triangular lattices $\nu$ cannot be independently tuned, so $\nu = 1/3$ always~\cite{seung_defects_1988,lloyd_identification_2007}, and $Y = Y_{2D}/h$.
+Thus we can rearrange Eq.~\eqref{eq:bending_rigidity} and use the relationships in Eq.~\eqref{eq:moduli} to define an effective thickness:

 This length scale is used to set the sheet's self-avoidance: the sheet is not allowed to come within $h_{\text{eff}}$ of itself.
-Self-avoidance is enforced by introducing a repulsive force between contact sites within an interaction range $h_{\text{eff}}$ of each other \cite{andrejevic_simulation_2022}.
+Self-avoidance is enforced by introducing a repulsive force between contact sites within an interaction range $h_{\text{eff}}$ of each other~\cite{andrejevic_simulation_2022}.
 In general, the contact sites are spaced more closely than the mesh nodes.
-For example, the thinnest sheet we consider here ($\SI{127}{\micro\meter}$) has a mesh spacing about 8 times coarser than $h_\text{eff}$.
+For example, the thinnest sheet we consider here ($h =\SI{127}{\micro\meter}$) has a mesh spacing about 8 times coarser than $h_\text{eff}$.
 Thus we implement ``level 3'' refinement (iterative bisection of triangle edges three times, placing additional contact sites at the midpoints) such that the spacing of contact sites is on the order of the sheet's thickness.
 Forces between the refined contact sites are distributed to the nodes of the mesh nearest to the sites, weighted by proximity to the site.
 The site refinement applies only during contact detection and allows the mesh to remain coarse in all other calculations.
 From now on, mentions of the simulated sheet's thickness $h$ are in reference to this effective thickness.

 The equations of motion for a node $i$ in the sheet are